 One of the most substantial and concrete things that you should do if you have the means is to financially repay the Indigenous peoples whose land you stand on.
 This falls under the broader concept of land acknowledgement, a process in which you identify and acknowledge the tribes whose land you reside on and build authentically supportive relationships with those communities.

 To that end, LingHacks has held physical events on Chochenyo, Ohlone, Ramaytush, and Tamyen land, and we are committing to match up to $1500 in donations to these communities as well as other Indigenous mutual aid funds.
 This amount is approximately equal to the venue fees we have paid to hold our events on these lands.
 To get your donation matched, make a donation to one of the organizations/funds below, and send your receipt to email@example.com.
 Make sure the receipt clearly indicates the name of the organization that you donated to.
-Below are the organizations that we will match donations for (thanks in part to Harvard's Institute of Politics for some of these links):
+Below are the organizations that we will match donations for (thanks in part to Harvard's Institute of Politics, the American Library Association, and Anti-Racism Daily for some of these links):

 If you run an organization (e.g. a hackathon, nonprofit, conference, club, etc), especially one that has held physical events, we encourage you to (1) run a similar donation match, (2) factor compensation for Indigenous lands into your venue fees going forward, and (3) use your social media platforms to amplify Indigenous creators, organizers, and mutual aid funds.